bugthesystem/ProceXSS/README.md

-ProceXSS
+ProceXss
 ========

-ProceXSS is an Asp.NET Http module for preventing XSS attacks.
+ProceXss is an Asp.NET Http module for preventing XSS attacks.